Carlota O'Neill

-Carlota Alejandra Regina Micaela O'Neill y de Lamo (27 March 1905 – 20 June 2000) was a Spanish-Mexican writer and journalist.
+Carlota Alejandra Regina Micaela O'Neill y de Lamo (27 March 1905 – 20 June 2000) was a Spanish writer and journalist.
 Her husband, Captain Virgilio Leret Ruiz, was executed after opposing the July 1936 military uprising in Melilla which led to the Civil War.
 She spent three years and nine months in prison and some years later went into Venezuela and Mexico.
 She also wrote under the pseudonyms Carlota Lionell and Laura de Noves.

 Biography

 Early years

 Carlota Alejandra Regina Micaela O'Neill y Lamo was born on 27 March 1905 in Madrid, the daughter of Enrique O'Neill Acosta, a Mexican diplomat of Irish descent, and Regina de Lamo y Jiménez (also known as Nora Avante), a Spanish writer, pianist, passionate defender of unionism and of cooperativism, and a collaborator of Lluís Companys.
 She had one sister, Enriqueta O'Neill (known by the pseudonym Regina Flavio), also a writer, as well as several half-brothers from a previous marriage of her father's.
 She was the aunt of the politician and writer Lidia Falcón O'Neill.
 Her uncle Carlos Lamo y Jiménez was the sentimental companion of the writer and journalist Rosario de Acuña.

 Her family moved to Barcelona, where she met Virgilio Leret, a soldier.
 She had two children with him, Maria Gabriela (Mariela) and Carlota (Loti).
 Carlota and Virgilio were married when they were expecting their second daughter, with the sole purpose of protecting the legal status of their children.
 A feminist and leftist, Carlota O'Neill wrote dramatic works (Nosotros, with the Central Proletarian Theater; her work Al Rojo premiered in Madrid on 11 February 1933) and founded and directed the magazine Nosotras in 1934.